STANDARD CONDITIONS OF HIRE OF COVERDALE MEMORIAL HALL & ANNEXE

 You should keep the premises well ventilated, with windows and doors open, as much as possible.

 Bring and take away, your own tea towels and dish cloths.
-J-cloths and paper towels are provided.
+Paper towels are provided.

 Use only the two marked open toilets to help with social distancing.